iamsjy17/Plotta.js/README.md

 #### 1.1

-- Coming in May 2019
+- Coming in July 2019
-- Version 1.1 will be updated in May 2019, and various browsers will be supported.
+- Version 1.1 will be updated in July 2019, and various browsers will be supported.
 - More documentation on usage and examples will be added.

 #### 1.2

-- Coming in July 2019
+- Coming in October 2019
 - Add Line Types.(Dotted lines, stick lines, Bar etc.)
 - Add export related API(SaveAsImage, SaveAsPDF)
 - The demo app is coming soon.